 Originating as a teacher training institution, COM-FSM through its education division continues the task of bettering education in Micronesia.
 Programs are carefully designed to equip students with the necessary knowledge and skills to meet the challenges of teaching effectively in a culturally relevant manner.
-At present the college offers an Associate of Arts in Pre-Teacher Preparation- Elementary.
-In addition, it also offers a Third-year Certificate of Achievement in Teacher Preparation- Elementary.
-These programs provide students with courses rich in content, theoretical foundations and practical experiences (methodology), which are designed to address the needs of pre-service and in-service teachers who may want to, pursue the baccalaureate degree at UOG.
+At present the college offers an Associate of Arts in Pre-Teacher Preparation- Elementary, a Third-year Certificate of Achievement in Teacher Preparation- Elementary, and a Bachelor of Science in Elementary Education.
+These programs provide students with courses rich in content, theoretical foundations and practical experiences (methodology), which are designed to address the needs of pre-service and inservice teachers.